Sum-of-a-Batch/Sum-of-a-Batch.github.io/index.md

-associate it with the Vikings, but actually, it was around for about 8,000 years before them, and was made _everywhere_ that people had honey, all over not only Europe, but also Africa and Asia, including the Philippines,
+associate it with the Vikings, but actually, it was around for about 8,000 years before them, and was made _everywhere_ that people had honey
+--
+all over not only Europe,
+but also Africa and Asia,
+including the Philippines,